two-people-working-in-a-booth

 In this article, we explore the key terms and concepts that are essential for understanding and supporting neurodiversity in the workplace.

-As the number of neurodiverse individuals in the workforce continues to grow, it’s becoming increasingly important for businesses to grasp the concept of neurodiversity.
+As we continue to recognise more neurodiverse individuals in the workforce, it’s becoming increasingly important for businesses to grasp the concept of neurodiversity.
 By doing so, they can create more inclusive environments that benefit everyone.
 The urgency to address neurodiversity in the job market grows as Gen Z, known for their awareness and openness about such conditions, begins to join the workforce.

 two-people-talking-in-a-pastel-coloured-teapoint